1994 Winter Paralympics: Paralympic Bid Process

 More than a year after the success of the Olympic Bid, the Board of the Norwegian Sports Organisation for the Disabled (NIF) realized in October 1989 that there was a possibility that Lillehammer could also host the 6th Paralympic Winter Games, respecting the idea implemented by the IOC in 1984, when Seoul was invited to host the 1988 Summer Paralympics, right after that year's Summer Olympics.
 Thus, the first movement took place in June 1990 and on 15 July of that same year, the IPC announced that the Norwegian proposal had been accepted without financial support.
 But, approximately one year after negotiations with the Norwegian Parliament for funding and up to 90 million Norwegian Krone was allocated under the condition that the Lillehammer 1994 Paralympic Winter Games Organizing Committee (LPOC) had to be organized in mirrored way as their Olympic counterpart to obtain the public funding, This forced the entity to be founded as a limited company, with the same status with the Olympic Organising Committee, with 51% owned by the Norwegian Government and 49% owned by the Norwegian Sports Organisation for the Disabled.
 This allowed those sectors where interests were in common to work in a unified way providing the basis for this form of work to also be used in 1998 Winter Olympics and the 2000 Summer Paralympics.
 The first meeting of the seven members, four appointed by the Government and three by the Norwegian Sports Organisation for the Disabled, was held on the 21st August 1991.

 Visual identity

 The Games were represented by an emblem depicting the sun people.
 This image portrayed the ideas of power, vitality, strength and energy, all of which are characteristics of the athletes who took part.

 Mascot

 The characteristics of the emblem were also to be found in the mascot Sondre, the troll.
 Sondre, who was also an amputee, was the result of a nationwide school competition won by Janne Solem.
 The mascot was then designed to its final appearance by Tor Lindrupsen.
 The name for the mascot was chosen in a separate competition and derives from the great skiing pioneer Sondre Nordheim.

 Sports

-The 1994 Paralympics consisted 133 events in five disciplines in four sports.
+The 1994 Paralympics consisted of 133 events in five disciplines in four sports.
 Ice sledge hockey made its Paralympic debut as the first winter team sport at these games.